Multi-consensus Decentralized Accelerated Gradient Descent: Introduction

-This paper addresses the theoretical issues discussed above.
-We summarize our contributions as follows: \begin{enumerate} \item We propose a novel algorithm that can achieve the optimal computation complexity $\cO\left(\sqrt{\kappa_g}\log\frac{1}{\epsilon}\right)$, and a near optimal communication complexity $\cO\left(\sqrt{\frac{\kappa_g}{1-\lambda_2(W)}}\log(\frac{M}{L}\kappa_g)\log\frac{1}{\epsilon}\right)$, which matches the lower bound up to a $\log(\frac{M}{L}\kappa_g)$ factor with $M$ and $L$ being the smoothness parameters of $f_i(x)$ and $f(x)$, respectively.
-To the best of our knowledge, this is the best communication complexity that primal-only algorithms can achieve. \item The complexities of our algorithm depend on the global condition number $\kappa_g$ instead of the local condition number $\kappa_\ell$, where it holds that $\kappa_g \le \kappa_\ell$.
-It is an open problem whether there exists an algorithm that can achieve a communication complexity $\cO\left(\sqrt{\frac{\kappa_g}{1-\lambda_2(W)}}\log\frac{1}{\epsilon}\right)$ or even close to it.
-Our algorithm provide an affirmative answer to this open problem. \item Our algorithm \emph{doesn't} require each individual function to be (strongly) convex.
-In contrast, this condition is required in the previous algorithms to achieve linear convergence rates.
-Thus, our algorithm has a much wider application range since $f_i(x)$ may not be convex in many machine learning problems. \item Our analysis reveals an important connection between centralized and decentralized algorithms.
-We show that a decentralized algorithm with multi-consensus and gradient tracking can approximate its centralized counterpart.
-Using this observation, we can show that decentralized algorithms and their centralized counterparts have the same computation complexity, but with different communication complexities due to the difference in communication costs to achieve averaging or consensus. \end{enumerate}
+This paper addresses the theoretical issues discussed above and designs two novel decentralized algorithms \dapg~and \mudag.
+We summarize our contributions as follows: \begin{enumerate} \item Our algorithms have the optimal computation complexity $\cO\left(\sqrt{\kappa_g}\log({1}/{\epsilon})\right)$ and the near optimal communication complexity $\cO\big(\sqrt{{\kappa_g}/{(1-\lambda_2(W))}}\log\big({M\kappa_g}/{L}\big)\log({1}/{\epsilon})\big)$, where $M$ and $L$ are the smoothness parameters of $f_i(x)$ and $f(x)$ respectively.
+To the best of our knowledge, this is the first (near) optimal decentralized algorithm that depends on the global condition number which provides an affirmative answer to the open problem whether there exists an algorithm that can achieve a communication complexity of $\cO\left(\sqrt{{\kappa_g}/{(1-\lambda_2(W))}}\log({1}/{\epsilon})\right)$ or even close to it \citep{seaman2017optimal}. \item Our algorithms do \emph{not} require each individual function to be convex.
+Hence, they can be used in a wider range of applications than existing optimal decentralized algorithms.
+For example, the sub-problem of fast PCA by the shift-invert method is non-convex. \item The proposed \dapg~ can achieve optimal computation and (near) optimal communication complexity when $r(x)$ is convex but non-differentiable.
+To the best of our knowledge, it obtains the best-known communication complexity for the decentralized strongly-convex optimization problems with the composite objective function. \end{enumerate}